 Sharon Stone has a cold.
 Or, she may be getting one, though she's trying her damnedest not to let that happen.
 "I'm not getting it," she tells me by phone, her raspy voice even gravellier than usual.
 "I'm fightin' back."

-It isn't inconsequential that at the same age most are beginning the countdown to retirement, Stone is making what her comeback.
-"I'm OK with that!" she cackles.
-Though the actress never completely disappeared off the grid, this year sees her return in a big way, in Steven Soderbergh's whodunit HBO series, Mosaic, and in All I Wish, out March 30, playing a flighty, fedora-wearing, aspiring fashion designer whose story unfolds on the same day each year: Her birthday. ("It's so darling that it's coming out on my birthday.
+It isn't inconsequential that at the same age most are beginning the countdown to retirement, Stone is making what many have been calling her comeback.
+"I'm OK with that!" she says.
+Though the actress never completely disappeared, this year sees her return in a big way, in Steven Soderbergh's whodunit HBO series, Mosaic, and in All I Wish, out March 30, playing a flighty, fedora-wearing, aspiring fashion designer whose story unfolds on the same day each year: Her birthday. ("It's so darling that it's coming out on my birthday.
 I can't even stand it!")

-"You know, I did a lot of the foundational work after I was sick and didn't work at all for quite a few years," she explains, referring to the stroke and ensuing cerebral hemorrhage she suffered in 2001.
-Following her near-death experience, "I wanted to work differently," she says.
-Stone and her agent decided she would focus on "character films," which would allow her time to recover while also guaranteeing that she was not away from her three sons -- Roan, Laird and Quinn -- for longer than two weeks.
+"You know, I did a lot of the foundational work after I was sick and didn't work at all for quite a few years," she says of the stroke and ensuing cerebral hemorrhage she suffered in 2001.
+Following the near-death experience, "I wanted to work differently," she explains.
+Stone and her agent decided she would focus on "character films," allowing her time to recover while also guaranteeing that she was not away from her three sons -- Roan, Laird and Quinn -- for longer than two weeks.

 "I had to make my choices very differently, as a single mother of a 6-year-old, a 1-year-old and a newborn at one point.
 It was like the woman in the shoe, I had so many young kids," she recalls.
 "You only have two hands and it's not like people are holding doors, so, it was a busy time.
 And recovering from brain trauma doesn't all happen at once."
 Following her stroke, Stone was forced to relearn many basic motor functions, including speaking and writing.
 "It really took quite a bit of time for me to get my feet firmly planted."

 With her boys -- aged 17, 12 and 11 -- having grown enough for her to focus on her work, Stone has her eyes set on becoming a principal player again.
 This time, a quarter of a century after her star-making turn in Basic Instinct, it's by her own rules.
 Take her role in All I Wish, which writer-director Susan Walter conceived for a 25-year-old.
 (Stone was asked to play the mother.)
-It's no secret that opportunities become scarcer for actresses after a certain age, so Stone winning the role feels like a coup, her comeback perfectly coinciding with the larger Time's Up moment.
+It's no secret that opportunities become scarcer for actresses after a certain age, so Stone winning the role feels like a coup, her comeback perfectly coinciding with a larger movement within the industry.

 "It used to be the only stories about women knowing another woman or other women were either if they f**ked the same guy, they were f**ked over by the same guy or they were stuck together," she says, her voice lowering to a deadpan.
 "While men may want to think we create our relationships all around the idolization of men, this is not how women relate to each other."